 - 2. The District will continue to pursue alternative opportunities for the funding of the Nine-Foot Channel. - 3.
 The District will continue its extensive monitoring programs. - 4.
-The District will continue to cooperate with local partners on potential gully repair projects which were identified in the gully inventory. - 5.
+The District will continue to cooperate with local partners on potential gully repair projects which were identified in the gully inventory.
+Following are projects brought by cities within the District for work in 2009: - City of Carver 4th-6th Street gully erosion - City of Chaska Assumption Creek wetland enhancement - -City of Chaska Hazeltine Bluff ravine stabilization - -City of Chanhassen Bluff Creek erosion stabilization - -City of Eden Prairie Site 1 and 2 erosion stabilization - -City of Bloomington Lower MN River valley washout - 5.
 The District will continue to work with other local units of government on groundwater, wetland, lake and stream protection. - 6.
-The District will continue to work on development and implementation of TMDLs.
+The District will continue to work on development and implementation of TMDLs. - 7.
+The District will continue to cooperate with the cities, counties and other LGUs on the enforcement of our joint resolutions. - 8.
+The District will continue to secure protection of the unique natural resources and features of the District.

-- 7. The District will continue to cooperate with the cities, counties and other LGUs on the enforcement of our joint resolutions. - 8.
-The District will continue to secure protection of the unique natural resources and features of the District. - 9.
-The District will work on completion of its Fifth Generation Water Resource Plan.
+9. The District will complete its Fifth Generation Water Resource Plan in 2009.